-Records of veterinary treatments used

-Veterinary medicines are products which are used to treat or prevent disease.

-Examples of veterinary medicines include antibiotics, vaccinations, parasite treatments, minerals and vitamins, herbal and homeopathic products.

-There are additional statutory record keeping requirements for veterinary medicines.
-Government guidance can be found here.

-You must keep records of any additional instructions given to you by the vet relating to the care of the animals under treatment

-The methods you use to identify your livestock must meet the legal requirements of country.
-In NI you must follow NICA requirements.

 NI 1.8 General labelling

+What's this chapter about?

 This section contains the labelling standards which need to be met if you wish to label your product as organic.

+Standards Guidance
-NI 1.8.1 Using the term organic

-If you wish to refer to organic in relation to products referred to in standard 5.1.1 anywhere on a label, in advertising materials or commercial documents, you must meet the requirements of these standards.
+NI 1.8.1 Using the term organic If you wish to refer to organic in relation to products referred to in standard 5.1.1 anywhere on a label, in advertising materials or commercial documents, you must meet the requirements of these standards.
 Terms and their derivatives listed in Annex IV, whether alone or in combination (including terms used in the EU to describe organic products - see guidance), may be used throughout the European Union and in any language listed.
 (EC) 2018/848 Art.
 2 (EC) 2018/848 Art.
-30(1)

-Labelling refers to the way in which you identify your products and show their organic status.
-The labelling standards apply to:

-- retail packaging

-- bulk packaging

-- the labelling of loose produce for sale in retail outlets

-- information on delivery notes or invoices for products that are packed or labelled before sale, such as milk, livestock and grain

-- marketing materials, and
+30(1) Labelling refers to the way in which you identify your products and show their organic status.
+The labelling standards apply to: retail packaging bulk packaging bulk packaging of loose produce for sale in retail outlets information on delivery notes or invoices for products that are packed or labelled before sale, such as milk, livestock and grain marketing materials, and web content.

-- web content.

 This includes reference to organic not just in the product name or sales description, but also in relation to ingredients of a food or feed product.
 For example, a cereal bar making organic claims about some of the ingredients may only do so if the cereal bar is certified to the organic regulation.
 This only applies to food and feed products.
 However, if you make such claims on non-food and feed products (such as textiles, health and beauty products, and pet food) your claims must still be true.
 In the UK all products are governed by the Trade Descriptions Act.
 Examples of other references to organic include, "organically grown"; "organically produced"; "grown/produced using organic principles"; "grown/produced using organic methods".
 If you sell organic products and non-organic products, any use of the word organic, or organic logos (certifier logos such as the SA Symbol, or the EU Organic logo), must be clear and unambiguous as to which products they apply.
-Use of references to organic or logos on email footers, invoices, websites should be accompanied by an explanatory wording e.g. "We have a range of organic products, see our product listings for more details", and within the product listing a clear identification of products.
+Use of references to organic or logos on email footers, invoices, websites should be accompanied by an explanatory wording e.g. "We have a range of organic products, see our product

+listings for more details", and within the product listing a clear identification of products.
 For contract manufacturers/packers wording describing the certified service offered should be included e.g. "We offer certified packing of organic products".